royzen01/MiniProject/README.md

   <dd>A fork is a copy of a repository.
 Forking is useful for collaborating with others because
   they can make changes to your project without affecting it directly.</dd>

+  <dt>Branch</dt>
+  <dd>Git allows one to branch-off from the main project in order to work on a feature or fix without getting
+  in the way of the main project.
+It allows one to make changes without disrupting the master branch and and thus avoiding conflict issues.</dd>

 </dl>